Editorial Standards

 Last updated June 2026

 We publish four times a day, on a fixed schedule in Eastern Time: Morning Signal at 6:00 AM, Midday Pulse at 12:00 PM, Market Close at 5:00 PM, and After Hours at 9:00 PM.
-Four slots is a deliberate cadence.
-It keeps coverage timely through the trading day without turning into a firehose, and it gives each edition a clear job rather than a running stream of alerts.
+The cadence follows the trading day while leaving each edition with a clear editorial job.
 The full archive lives at briefings.

 Sourcing